 Below is a list of companies that have increased their dividends for the maximum number of years.

 The best dividend stocks should have low current yields.
 Many dividend kings have underperformed.
 But there are exceptions.
-For example, Altria Group (MO) pays a dividend of $4.08 per asset.
-As of October 25, 2024, that yields 8.17%.
+For example, Altria Group (MO) pays a dividend of $4.08 per share.
+As of November 26, 2024, that yields 7.19%.

 In most cases, a combination of dividend investing strategies is used.
 By adding high-yielding stocks to your stock portfolio, you can increase your passive income.
 And owning companies with good dividend growth investing potential will ensure that this will continue in the future.